corda/corda-docs-portal/content/en/docs/corda-enterprise/4.3/running-a-notary-cluster/upgrading-the-ha-notary-service.md

 ---
+date: '2020-01-08T09:59:25Z'
+menu:
+  corda-enterprise-4-3: {}
-title: "Upgrading the notary to a new version of Corda Enterprise"
+title: Upgrading the notary to a new version of Corda Enterprise
-date: 2020-01-08T09:59:25Z
+version: corda-enterprise-4-3
 ---

 # Upgrading the notary to a new version of Corda Enterprise

 ## Version 4.2

 Since Corda Enterprise 4.2 the MySQL JDBC driver now needs to be installed manually for every worker node, otherwise nodes will fail to start.
                 See [notary installation page](installing-the-notary-service.md#mysql-driver) for more information.

 ## Version 4.0

 In Corda Enterprise 4.0 an additional table `notary_committed_transactions` is being used by the HA notary to support the new reference state functionality.